-The Responsible Entity continually reviews the Scheme and depending on that review may, during the course of the financial year, make decisions to change the offerings of products to investors.
+The Responsible Entity continually reviews the Scheme and depending on that review may, during the financial period, make decisions to change the offerings of products to investors.
 The Responsible Entity plans to continue to invest in line with the strategy set out in the Product Disclosure Statement.